Park Royal Vehicles: Other vehicles

 Park Royal was also responsible for many other coachworks besides London buses.
 It had a vast array of vehicles to its name including the first diesel London Taxi, a number of railcars and railbuses (e.g. the British Rail Class 103 and one of the British Rail Railbuses) and World War II vehicles.
 During World War II it also played a part in the production of Halifax bombers as the outer wings and engine cowlings were built at the Park Royal site.
-Park Royal built 150 Green Goddesses during the period November 1954 to January 1955 with PRV body numbers B37444 - B37593 and registrations PGW51 - PGW200.
+Park Royal built 150 Green Goddess fire engines between November 1954 and January 1955, with PRV body numbers B37444 - B37593 and registrations PGW51 - PGW200.